JHaasIII92/LINGO-WEB-API/README.md

 https://staff-schedule.lingo-api-demo.com/

+To learn how you can use the LINGO REST API with your application, contact info@lindo.com.

 ## Setting Up A Demo Server

 A LINGO REST API server can be run locally on your computer with Docker.
 To get started download [Docker and Docker Compose](https://docs.docker.com/compose/install/).
 Next download the LINGO-WEB-API repository.
 In the command line open to the LINGO-WEB-API directory and run the following command: